joergkrause/nyaf/README.md

 @UseParentStyles()
 ~~~

-* Use Shadow must be set, otherwise the decorator dows nothing
+* Use *ShadowDOM* must be set, otherwise the decorator does nothing
 * copies all global styles into component so they work as expected even in Shadow DOM

 > It's a trade-off.
 Shadow DOM increases performance and brings isolation.
 Copying many styles decreases performance and contradicts isolation.